universal-meaning-map/ipld-mindmap-old-readme/README.md

 The problem is that the `IPFS` domain as single dimensional space.
 The points of this spaces are the `CID`s (assuming no collisions), which are just numbers on a line.
 This is a property we inherit from its [`DAG`](https://en.wikipedia.org/wiki/Directed_graph) structure.

 `IPLD` and therefore a `mindmap node` are part of the `IPFS` domain, so they live on this 1D world.
-This prevents us from making rescursive/ciclic references like the examples above, since pointing s, breaking the relationship in the process.
+This prevents us from making rescursive/ciclic references like the examples above, since pointing s, breaking the relation in the process.

 If we treat the `mindmap node` like it lives in a paral.lel domain we gain an extra degree of freedom.
 Now we have two 1D spaces.
 Both domains are made out `CID`s of a [multi-hash](https://github.com/multiformats/multihash) tuple.
 The `mindmap domain` only contains the `mindmap node`s set.
 And the `content domain` contains all the `IPFS` `CID`s except the `mindmap node` `CID`s.

-The trick here is that the node identifier is not its `CID` but the `originCID` (different dimension) and the two parameters of the relationship are from the `content domain` (they can't point to a `mindmap node` because it does not exist in their world).
+The trick here is that the node identifier is not its `CID` but the `originCID` (different dimension) and the two parameters of the relation are from the `content domain` (they can't point to a `mindmap node` because it does not exist in their world).

 `nX`(`cA`) → `cB`
 `nY`(`cB`) → `cC`